 No. The directors cannot spend money on directors’ fees, and leasing of assets.
 There are other restrictions relating to Connected Parties.

-A minimum of 75 shareholders is required at the Offer for Subscription.
-Once the Beansprout Company™ has raised the capital from 75 plus investors that it is seeking, the Beansprout Company™ shares will be quoted on the relevant Agreed Market.
+A company is required to have an Offer for Subscription.
+Once the Beansprout Company™ has raised the minimum capital, the Beansprout Company™ shares will be quoted on the relevant Agreed Market.
 There is the possibility that the Beansprout Company™ can raise further funds before a Permitted Transaction has been announced, by the issue of more shares at the Public Offer price, or higher, but not lower.

 Check your suitability with this type of investment with your financial advisor.
 It is likely that prior experience of investing in smaller companies will be required, where the investor is aware of the perceived greater risks to their capital associated with investing in smaller companies.

 The Founder Directors have two years in which to find a suitable business that fits within the Investment Policy stated in the Prospectus, and complete a Permitted Transaction.

-If the Beansprout Company™ does not succeed within that time, the founding directors must liquidate the Beansprout Company™ and return the balance of the money to the shareholders in proportion to their investment, i.e. if the founders have invested at, say, £0.01 per share and the Public Offer was a £0.02, then the liquidation funds is to be distributed in the same ratio.
+If the Beansprout Company™ does not succeed within that time, the founding directors must liquidate the Beansprout Company™ and use best endeavours to return the balance of the money to the shareholders in proportion to their investment.

 No. Whilst looking for a target for the Permitted Transaction, the directors may need to spend the money on valuations or appraisals; business plans; feasibility studies and technical assessments; Expert Reports; and financial and commercial due diligence.

 The directors cannot spend money on directors’ fees, and leasing of assets.
 There are other restrictions relating to Connected Parties.

 There are a number of mitigations, including but not limited to: the Code is publicly available on www.thesharrepublic.com, there are contracts with directors, and TSRC can sue non compliant companies.
 If the Beansprout Company™ and/or its Directors do not comply with the Prospectus, TSRC as the adviser can ask the market regulator to suspend the shares.